 Incorrect: He enjoys football more than playing baseball.

 Why?
 In the first (incorrect) example, we have a noun (football) for the first part, and then a verb (playing baseball) for the second.
 We need to either make both parts nouns or both parts verbs.

 Keep verbs with verbs, and keep them the same tense

 Incorrect: Last weekend we ran, swam, and went bowling.

 Correct: Last weekend we ran, swam, and bowled.

 Correct: Last weekend, we went running, swimming, and bowling.

 Why?
 In the incorrect example we are mixing verb tenses.
-Although we have three verbs and no nouns or adjectives, it is important to keep the verbs the same tense.
+Although we have three verbs and no nouns or adjectives, it is important to keep the verbs in the same tense.
 In the second example, which is technically correct, we use the past simple (ran etc) but it sounds a little weird.
-In the third example we use past continuous, where the “-ing” form of all three verbs is the same.
+In the third example, we use past continuous, where the “-ing” form of all three verbs is the same.

 Keep adjectives with adjectives

 Incorrect: The movie was fascinating and informed me about a lot of things.